Iretha/design-patterns/src/com/smdev/creational/object_pool/object-pool.md

 This is achieved by reusing the instances of stateless objects, that will be kept in a pool in the memory.

 You should consider using an Object Pool when:

-1) Creating a new instance is an expensive operation
+- Creating a new instance is an expensive operation

-2) New instances are created often
+- New instances needs to be created often

-3) The number of the instances, that are used at the same time is low (even limited)
+- The number of the instances, that are used at the same time is low (even limited)
+- You want to limit the number of instances

 Glossary:
 - Reusable - the resource we are going to reuse instead of creating new instance every time